vyavasthita/indian-insurance/README.md

 - Registration mail like is valid for configurable number of seconds.
 - For blacklisted emails, we are sending https status code 422 with message saying "Email Validation Failed.
 You are not allowed to create an account with us."
 - Insurance Plan is NOT pre populated in DB, So user can use any new name for it.
+Also insurance plan name is not unique in DB.
 - Validation for Indian Currency is not done because any insurance amount is valid amount due to denominations of Rs 1 & 2.